-Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies (see page 32).
-While there have been some challenges in response to the Covid-19 pandemic, the Trust has continued to ensure that all pupils learn and that the situation is well managed.
+Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies (see page 33).

 The trustees have satisfied themselves that the Trust is operating as a going concern on the basis of a three-year finance model.
-The demand for places remains strong and, as a result, The Rise School has exceeded its pupils budget target.
-Cash remains strong and debt recovery is well managed.
+The demand for places remains strong, cash remains strong and debt recovery is well managed.